ProjectLadon/Documentation/BeagleboneBlueSetup.md

 # Initial Setup

 * Download and burn the latest BBBLue image using the instructions from [https://beagleboard.org/getting-started]
+  * An LXQT image (as opposed to an IoT image) enables the use of MOOS GUI applications
 * Connect and log in to the new board
 * Edit /etc/network/interfaces and uncomment the connmanctl lines
-* Type the following lines:
+* Uncomment the following lines:
 ```
 connmanctl
 connmanctl> tether wifi off